typst/typst/docs/guides/guide-for-latex-users.md

 - **Separation of `import` and `include` behaviours.** `\include`ing a file in LaTeX has two behaviours that have been separated in Typst: imports LaTeX macros, and adds the document content to the parent file.
-In Typst: `#import`ing will add definitions to the parent file, but not add document content;
-  `#include`ing will add document content to the parent file, but will not import definitions.
+In Typst: `#import`ing will add definitions (equivalent to LaTeX macros) to the parent file, but not add document content; `#include`ing will add document content to the parent file, but will not import definitions.
   The syntax for including document content is simply `#include "file.typ"`, but the syntax for importing definitions provides more flexibility:
   `#import "file.typ": *` will import all of `file.typ`'s definitions;
   `#import "file.typ": x, y, template` will import only the named definitions.
+  It is of particular note for those familiar with LaTeX that in LaTeX, a file only needs to be `\include`d once;
+  in Typst, your global definitions and global setups need to be placed in a separate file, and that file is then `#import`ed and/or `#include`d into all of your project's nested files in addition to the main file.
+  This requirement and design improves the robustness, predictability, and performance of Typst, as every file is well-defined in isolation.